bobjacobsen/csc-exercises/CSC/index.md

 3: [TestIntroCpp](TestIntroCpp/index.md) - brief demo of using CppUnit for C++ code testing.
 Will benefit from a bit of C++ experience with header files, etc, but can be done without it.

 We then move forward to a more significant example, the SumPrimes code from lecture.
-Do one or two of the following.
+Do two of the following.
 (If your team speaks all three languages, you could do all three, but that's optional)

 4: [TestSumPrimesJava](TestSumPrimesJava/index.md) - SumPrimes in Java